OpenOmics/nanite/docs/usage/run.md

 Each of the following arguments are required.
 Failure to provide a required argument will result in a non-zero exit-code.

   `--input INPUT [INPUT ...]`
-> **Input FastQ or BAM file(s).**
+> **Input Oxford Nanopore FastQ files(s).**
 > *type: file(s)*
 >
 > One or more FastQ files can be provided.
-The pipeline does NOT support single-end data.
 From the command-line, each input file should seperated by a space.
 Globbing is supported!
 This makes selecting FastQ files easy.
 Input FastQ files should always be gzipp-ed.
+If a sample has multiple fastq files for different barcodes, the pipeline expects each barcoded FastQ file endwith the following extension: `_N.fastq.gz`, where `N` is a number.
+Internally, the pipeline will concatenate each of these FastQ files prior to processing the data.
+Here is an example of an input sample with multiple barcode sequences: `S1_0.fastq.gz`, `S1_1.fastq.gz`, `S1_2.fastq.gz`, `S1_3.fastq.gz`.
+Given this barcoded sample, the pipeline will create the following concatenated FastQ file: `S1.fastq.gz`.
 >
-> ***Example:*** `--input .tests/*.R?.fastq.gz`
+> ***Example:*** `--input .tests/*.fastq.gz`

 ---
   `--output OUTPUT`